osampas27/tipsoganmod/README.md

         "Each dataset is processed separately and gets its own baselines_perf_<base>.json."
     ),
 )
+For CIC-DDoS2019 and CICAPT-IIoT, the CSV files included here serve as placeholders and contain only hyperlinks to the official dataset repositories.
+Users should download the full datasets from the linked sources before running the corresponding scripts.
 ---
 © 2025 The Authors.
 All rights reserved.